jnscrtm/osu/README.md

 - Input history overlay.
 Visualizing the keypress patterns, like ones you will see on osu! gameplay streams, clips, or contents.

 ## About This Fork's Maintainer
 I am going around in the online worlds with name "Jean-Valentin Auguste".
-A univerity student and an osu! player who, among others:
+A university student and an osu! player who, among others:
 - is studying physics in university for science bachelor,
 - likes physics, math, and coding (mostly C++), and
 - is appreciating the sheer aesthetic potentials of osu!lazer,
-- is somewhere deep in the lower end of 6-digit osu!std ranking
+- is somewhere deep in the lower end of 6-digit osu!std ranking.

 osu!
 Profile: [jnscrtm](osu.ppy.sh/users/37827365)